waimea-jrgerraty/200-dtd-assessment/docs/Design.md

 ### Database Structure

 ![production schema](images/productionSchema.png)

+Further documentation for the database can be found in the [Database.md](database/Database.md) file.
 <!-- Place a image here that shows the *actual database structure* that you implemented: tables, fields and relationships. -->

 ### User Interface Design